FHatCSW/aas_x509/README.md

 # Generate a AAS and a submodel

 To create a submodel one need to create an Asset Administration Shell (AAS) and afterwards a submodel  for the AAS.

+> The Basyx Python SDK is for the AAS server API version 3.0.
+The json to create the submodel will be manipulated

 ## Prerequisites